 - 1 ½ teaspoon of Dry Active Yeast

 - A small bit of honey to activate the yeast Stevia-sub

 - 5 tablespoon Pork Rinds Crushed Optional

 - First, add 4 tablespoon of warm water(over 100 degrees, and under 110 degrees) to a small bowl and add the dry yeast (Stevia-sub), plus a small bit of honey.
 Yeast eats sugar and grows.
 This is what we are looking for, to bloom the yeast.
 The yeast will help the bread rise and become lighter in texture.

 - Then separate the egg whites from the egg yolks.
 Using a whisk or electric mixer, whip the egg whites until medium stiff peaks.

 - In the second bowl with the egg yolks, give them a quick whisk to lighten the texture.
 The yolks will become lighter in color.
 Next, add the room temperature melted butter, mix.

 - Next, add the activated yeast.
 Only scrape off the top yeast.
 The brown foam looking stuff.
 Keep the water in the bottom of the bowl, incase your bread dough looks too dry.
 Emergency backup moisture.
 You shouldn't need it though.

-- Then, crush the pork grind down into the texture of breadcrumbs.
-Add 5 tbsp to the wet mixture/bowl plus the cheese and combine.
+- Then, crush the pork rind down into the texture of breadcrumbs.
+Add 5 tablespoon to the wet mixture/bowl plus the cheese and combine.

 - Spray your bread loaf pan with non-stick spray and add bread dough to pan.